-During the entire 1D simulation, you can obtain output data for any variable from any physical subroutine by using subroutine writegld.
-This subroutine creates file ${\tt gld.nc}$ that can be read by GRADS.
-This subroutine is typically called at the end of subroutine ${\tt physiq}$.
+During the entire 1D simulation, you can obtain output data for any variable from any physical subroutine by using subroutine writediagfi (as when runing 3D simulations) or writegld.
+This subroutine creates file gld.nc that can be read by GRADS.
+This subroutine is typically called at the end of subroutine physiq.

-Example of a call to subroutine writegld requesting temperature output: (ngrid horizontal point, nlayer layers, variable pt called "T" in K units):
+Example of a call to subroutine writegld requesting temperature output: ( ngrid horizontal point, nlayer layers, variable pt called ''T'' in K units):